eau-claire-energy-cooperative/pwned-password-offline-gui/README.md

 2. Clone this repository.
 You'll need the Java JDK to build the java GUI component using Maven and Python installed to run the search file.

+3. Use ```mvn install``` to build the zip file or download a release file from the [Releases](https://github.com/eau-claire-energy-cooperative/pwned-password-offline-gui/releases) area.

-3. Take the zipped file generated in the `target` directory (created by Maven) and extract it where you want to run the program.
-Alternatively download a release file from the [Release](https://github.com/eau-claire-energy-cooperative/pwned-password-offline-gui/releases) area.
+3. Take the zipped file (downloaded or generated) and extract it where you want to run the program.

 4. Move the `pwned-passwords-sha1-ordered-by-hash-v4.txt` to the python directory within this folder.